 Fares, charges, fees & taxes

 Fares, charges, government fees and taxes are subject to change prior to receipt of payment in full.
 Fares are in U.S. dollars and are valid for U.S. and Canadian residents only.
 Unless otherwise noted, fares are per person, based on double occupancy of accommodations selected and subject to availability.
 Single occupancy may be available in select categories for 180% to 200% of applicable fare.
 Fares include ocean transportation, stateroom accommodation, all standard meals, entertainment and most activities on board the vessel.
 Fares do not include items of personal nature, such as spa treatments, salon services, photographs, telephone calls, faxes, internet access, gratuities, shore excursions, wines, liquor, beverages, laundry, butler service, or any other goods or services purchased on board the ship.
-Costa Cruises may charge cruise fuel supplements of up to $9 per person per day if the NYMEX oil price exceeds $70 per barrel.
+Costa Cruises may charge cruise fuel supplements of up to $9 per person per night if the NYMEX oil price exceeds $70 per barrel.
 Cruiseonly fares do not include (i) the cruise fuel supplement, if any, and (ii) cruise taxes and fees imposed by governmental or quasi-governmental authorities, such as fees levied for embarkation, disembarkation or landing, arrival or departure taxes, security surcharges, passenger facility charges, and customs and immigration fees, which depend on the sailing and are described on the booking pages of this website.

 Taxes in the United States: When ships are docked in ports in the United States, 20% is added to the price of drinks consumed on board.